 Pumpkin Jack by Will Hubbell

-This is a great story about what happens after Halloween!
+This is an excellent story about what happens after Halloween!
 We loved it so much that we created an Engaging Readers Reading Comprehension unit around it:

 Too Many Pumpkins by Linda White

 This is a fun fall book!
-Here is what the publishers has to say:
+Here is what the publishers have to say:

 What can you do with too many pumpkins?